Chart Color Schemes

 Champion Lakes is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Champion Lakes, as per the latest Census, consisted of 93.4% houses and 6.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 90.0% houses and 10.0% other dwellings.
-The home ownership level in Champion Lakes was higher at 29.0%, with the remaining dwellings either mortgaged (46.6%) or rented (24.4%).
-The median monthly mortgage repayment in the area was $1,950, above Perth metro's average of $1,750.
-The median weekly rent figure was recorded at $355, compared to Perth metro's $305.
-Nationally, Champion Lakes's mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.
+Champion Lakes' dwellings, as per the latest Census, consisted of 93.4% houses and 6.5% other dwellings.
+In comparison, Perth metro had 90.0% houses and 10.0% other dwellings.
+Home ownership in Champion Lakes was at 29.0%, with mortgaged dwellings at 46.6% and rented ones at 24.4%.
+The median monthly mortgage repayment was $1,950, higher than Perth metro's $1,750.
+The median weekly rent was $355, compared to Perth metro's $305.
+Nationally, Champion Lakes' mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing